airbeds

 Ensure there are no bends or crimps in the air hoses.

 Ensure your hose connections are secure and locked into place.
-Be careful not to over tighten the connector.
+(See Above)

 Air Inflator does not engage or makes a clicking sound.